MyraMyraOTW/Oshoth/Firearms.md

 **Exemplary:** The craftmanship of the weapon is beautiful, giving a +1 bonus to Persuasion when dealing with commoners.

-**Executor:** This weapon is made to remove workers from service, when the target is incapacitated, restrained and the weapon is fired point blank, the weapon.

 **Reload X:** When the weapon fires X amount of ammunition, the weapon must be reloaded with an Action.

 ## Ammunition